 There are over 100 reasons that you should get Paleo Cooking from Elana’s Pantry by my dear friend Elana Amsterdam.
-Those reasons include the nearly 100 recipes in this cookbook; Elana’s 10 years of experience eating paleo and developing grain-free, dairy-free, refined sugar-free paleo recipes; and, specifically, Elana’s Paleo Bread and her Flourless Brownies Made Without Nuts, which Elana and Ten Speed Press are graciously allowing me to share with you today.
+Those reasons include the nearly 100 recipes in this cookbook; Elana’s 10 years of experience eating paleo and developing grain-free, dairy-free, refined sugar-free paleo recipes; and, specifically, Elana’s Paleo Bread and her Flourless Gluten-Free Nut-Free Brownies, which Elana and Ten Speed Press are graciously allowing me to share with you today.

-I’ve made only the Paleo Bread and Flourless-Nut Free Brownies thus far from Elana’s latest cookbook, but my “to make” list is almost as long as the table of contents in Paleo Cooking!
+I’ve made only the Paleo Bread and Flourless Gluten-Free Nut Free Brownies thus far from Elana’s latest cookbook, but my “to make” list is almost as long as the table of contents in Paleo Cooking!

 Elana’s Paleo Bread is excellent.
 I’ve made it three times and it made us all quite happy.
 In fact, each time I have made it, I am newly surprised how good it is!
 It’s super simple to make, too.
 For a gluten-free bread, particularly grain-free bread, that is saying a lot!
 (See recipe at the bottom of this post.)